Our Best Chicken Soup Recipe!

 A Family Favorite!

 This recipe for chicken soup has been passed down through the generations in my family and it remains a family favorite today.
-The recipe came from my Oma (German for Grandmother) and I imagine she got it from her Mom.
-Oma taught my Mom how to make it and then she passed it down to me.
-Now I’m going to teach my children…and you… Ha!
+The recipe came from my Oma (German for Grandmother), who I imagine got it from her Mom.
+Oma taught my Mom how to make it and then they passed it down to me.
+Now I’m going to teach my children…and you!

 Here’s all you need…

 1 whole chicken, cut up into pieces, giblets included…

 You can usually find a whole chicken at the grocery store already packaged up with all you need, but really anything you find will work just fine.
 I have gone all out organic sometimes and other times I’ve just used a few random pieces that I’ve had on hand.